Oya-Tomo/Oya-Tomo/README.md

 # Oya-Tomo
 ## introduction
 - I`m a NITIC student.
-- I love programming.
+- Reinventing the wheel is fun !
-- age : 15
+- age : 16

 ## experience
 ### language